shessafridi/admin-panel/README.md

-# Getting Started with Create React App
+# Getting Started with Admin Panel

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).